TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 # The correct way is simply to use it like a

-# a 'standard' variable, like this:
+# a scalar variable, thus:

 set_var my_array 3 # This is correct.